geani85/Proiect-Practic-Testare-Manuala-2/README.md

 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are:

-Test cases: -> enter here test cases or at least the titles The test cases with steps can be viewed here: [test_cases.pdf]()
+The test cases with steps can be viewed here: [test_cases.pdf]()

 **1.5 Test Implementation**